The calves are a notoriously difficult muscle to train, but they should be an important part of your leg workout.

 4. Tip Toe Farmer’s Walk

-Sometimes, all you’ve got access to are a set of dumbbells.
+Sometimes, all you’ve got access to is a set of dumbbells.
 The good news is that this doesn’t have to get in the way of your calf gains.

 The bad news is that you’ll look a bit silly doing this exercise.
 Fear not though, as you’ll have the last laugh once you’ve got calves of steel.